visioninhope/inferable-agents/sdk-react/README.md

 ```

-The hook automatically polls for updates to messages and run status at the specified interval.
+The hook automatically polls for updates to messages and run state at the specified interval.

 ## Local Development